Sravya2007/Project-33-Debugging-the-Game/README.md

 You can get upto 400 points by shooting both the pigs.

 ## How does the game end?
-If you get a maximum score of 400 or if your bird goes out of the screen, you don't get another chance to shoot the pigs, so you have to reload the game alotgether.
+If you get a maximum score of 400 or if your bird goes out of the screen, you don't get another chance to shoot the pigs, so you have to reload the game altogether.

 # Thank you for playing this game, I hope you enjoy it! 😊